houseofcat/turbocookedrabbit/README.md

 }
 ```

-You definitely can't tell this is MBison's Social Security Number.
+You definitely can't tell this is MBison's Social Security Number, but can see it's **metadata**.

-The idea around this *metadata* is that it could help identify which passphrase was used to create this based on ***UTCDateTime*** and how it was modified.
+The idea around this *metadata* is that it could help identify when a passphrase was used to create this, then you can determine which key was live based on ***UTCDateTime***.

-The inner Data deserializes to **[]byte**, which means based on a consumed **models.ModdedLetter**, you know immediately if it is a compressed []byte and with what.
-Same goes for encryption - or neither.
+The inner Data deserializes to **[]byte**, which means based on a consumed **models.ModdedLetter**, you know immediately if it is a compressed, encrypted, or just a JSON []byte.

 </p>
 </details>